Frequently Asked Questions (FAQ)

 The very first time we see an asset, we send back the original asset to your users with a very short cache time.
 We also start a process to optimize the asset in our server.
 Once it is optimized, we cache the asset for a longer time on our CDN.
 From this point on, your visitors will enjoy the optimized assets which would very likely be smaller than your original assets.

 You can cache-bust assets in a way similar to how you would cache-bust resources on your user’s browser.
 For example: you can cache-bust resources on Dexecure by using a different URL, changing the query parameters etc.

 If you find yourself doing this often, you can set a shorter

 Cache-Control header to instruct Dexecure to cache for a shorter time.
 Read here for more information on how Dexecure uses

 In the very unlikely event of Dexecure server being down, a fail-safe mechanism will kick in automatically to ensure uninterrupted service to your users.

 In case an optimized asset is not accessible from the Dexecure POPs, the original asset from your server will be automatically served to the user’s browser.
 This is how we implement it using Service Workers.
 We also have automated DNS failover back to your original servers.

 Dexecure provides a multicloud architecture using different commodity CDNs like Amazon Cloudfront and Cloudflare.
-These are seamless managed from our side and there is no configuration required from your side.
-Rest assured that whatever CDN we chose, we guarantee that all your assets would be served via a fast HTTP/2 connection.
+These are seamlessly managed from our side and there is no configuration required from your side.
+Rest assured that whatever CDN we choose, we guarantee that all your assets would be served via a fast HTTP/2 connection.